We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Our Favorite Food Processors

-What we liked: This Breville Sous Chef couldn’t be better to use.
-From easy-to-follow arrows indicating which way to turn and lock the bowl and lid, to graduated volumes (in cups, fluid ounces, and liters) on the outside of the work bowl and a max-fill line for both thin and thick liquids, the Breville is simple to assemble, use, and take apart.
+What we liked: This Breville Sous Chef couldn’t be simpler to use.
+Its handy features include easy-to-follow arrows for unlocking and locking the bowl and lid, measurement markings (in cups, fluid ounces, and liters) on the outside of the bowl, and minimum and maximum fill lines.
+Plus, it works really, really well.
 It excelled at chopping, making mirepoix in just 20 pulses.
 Its adjustable slicing blade offered 24 thickness settings, from 0.3 to eight millimeters.
-The disk's safety position, which keeps the sharp edge retracted when in storage, prevents accidental dings and cuts.
-A built-in timer automatically tracks processing duration, so you know just how long you've let the machine run.
+The disc has a safety position that keeps the edge retracted for storage, too.
+We also like this machine’s digital display, which features a built-in timer

 What we didn't like: The storage caddy is very large.